 Like Anne Morrow Lindbergh’s Gift from the Sea, Lift is a meditation on the complexities of a woman’s life, and like Corrigan’s memoir, The Middle Place, Lift is boisterous and generous, a book readers can’t wait to share

-O: The Oprah Magazine calls Kelly Corrigan the voice of her generation.
-She is the author of the New York Times bestsellers Glitter and Glue, The Middle Place, and Lift.
-She contributes to The Nantucket Project and Medium and is the… More about Kelly Corrigan
+Kelly Corrigan has been called “the voice of her generation” by O: The Oprah Magazine and “the poet laureate of the ordinary” by HuffPost.
+She is the author of the New York Times bestsellers The Middle Place, Lift, and Glitter… More about Kelly Corrigan

 Audiobook Download | $17.00